What is a Generator Interlock Kit?

 Back Feed Breakers (generator breaker)

-Generally, people use a 30 amp back feed breaker and convenience outlet for generators up to 8,000 watts and a 50 amp back feed breaker and convenience outlet for larger units.
-For generators with outlets greater than 50 ampx, please consult the factory.
+Generally people use a 30 amp breaker, inlet box, and power cord for generators less than 10,000 running watts and 50 amp setup for larger units.
+For generators with outlets greater than 50 amps, please consult the factory.

 How do I free up spaces for my Back Feed Breaker?